MuhammedAkcin/muhammedakcin/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on AWS/DevOps an QA
+- 🔭 I’m currently working on AWS/DevOps and QA
 - 👯 I’m looking to collaborate on Clarusway , Nioya Tech and SyntaxTech
 - 💬 Ask me about whatever you want.